- Provide a rigorous and challenging academic program.

 Teachers also host Office Hours during standard business hours, where they will be present in a virtual classroom at a scheduled time and be available to assist students with any assignment questions on an as-needed basis.
 PALCS offers online Homework Help after standard business hours, Sunday through Thursday nights, from 6 pm to 8 pm.
 Students may log in as needed and speak with a PALCS teacher.

 Online, high school students can attend any of our open chats or participate in virtual clubs.
 In our offices, students are able to participate in recurring activities that alternate themes around holidays and fun topics.
 Around the state, families are welcome to attend any of the numerous field trips hosted by our teachers and parent network coordinators.
-Further information on PALCS activities can be found at http://www.palcs.org/all-programs, and enrolled students should check the PALCS Network for up-to-date field trip end event listings and contact information for these activities.
+Further information on PALCS activities can be found in our Academics and Engagement sections on the menu above and enrolled students should check the PALCS Network for up-to-date field trip end event listings and contact information for these activities.

 PALCS recognizes that every student has different academic needs and we will attempt to accommodate these as much as possible.
 In addition to the high school programs mentioned above, a range of additional academic support and alternatives such as tutoring, vo-tech programs and college dual enrollment opportunities may be available to eligible students.
 Please note these programs may have fees associated with them.
 Please contact the Guidance Department for additional information.

 In the past, PALCS teachers and students have enjoyed international experiences in Costa Rica, Quebec, China, and Panama.
 PALCS has also participated in the Disney Y.E.S. program held in Orlando, Florida.
-The 2016-2017 class travel schedule will be available in September 2016.
 Please contact the Guidance Department for information about currently available credited and non-credited educational travel opportunities.

 It is the student’s responsibility to provide NCAA Eligibility Center with the following: